12 Weight-Loss Motivation Tips Backed by Science

 Social support is key for fueling your weight-loss motivation.
 People who start a weight-loss program with friends are more likely to complete the program and more likely to maintain their weight loss compared to those who go it alone, shows research in the Journal of Consulting and Clinical Psychology.

 Thankfully, these days social support is plentiful.
 There are a number of websites, social media pages, and in-person meetups dedicated to connecting people who share the goal of losing weight.
 Not only will these communities provide cheerleading and encouragement, but they can also be a great resource.
-“When people connect about weight loss, they can give each other ideas and help problem solve,” Pagoto says.
+“When people connect about weight loss, they can give each other ideas and help problem solve,” says Sherry Pagoto, PhD, a licensed clinical psychologist and president of the Society of Behavioral Medicine.
 “Use them to help get over whatever is holding you back.”
 For example, if you need ideas for filling snacks or a cooking tip for lightening up your favorite meal, just ask!
 Chances are, someone has a brilliant idea.

 7. Keep a food diary.

-Putting pen to paper—or logging meals and snacks digitally—can help improve your chance of keeping the weight off, says a study in the journal Obesity: Researchers found that obese women who consistently and frequently tracked their food intake were more likely to have long-term success managing their weight.
+Putting pen to paper—or logging meals and snacks digitally—can help improve your chance of keeping the weight off, says a study in the journal Obesity: Researchers found that women with obesity who consistently and frequently tracked their food intake were more likely to have long-term success managing their weight.

 Find a food-tracking method that works for you.
 Some people prefer to track what they eat after every meal or snack while others choose to write down what they’ll eat for each meal at the start of the day so they have a plan to follow from breakfast until dinner.
 And there’s no need to stick to words.
 Get creative!
 If you’d prefer to illustrate your meals in a journal or take food photos and post them on Instagram, go for it!